Skip to main content

 warning

-The spec.generates property is strongly required when the template includes a fetch:template action; otherwise, the action will not be able to complete.
+The spec.generates property is mandatory when the template instantiates a system or component and includes a fetch:template action.